SammyAbukmeil/cats/README.md

-# Cats!
+### Features

+- Images are uploaded via a form, and are stored in the database
+- An API endpoint retrives all uploades from the database
+- The frontend calls the API, and displays all images

-## Setup
+### Setup

-composer update
+- `composer update`

-Copy .env.example to .env and fill in
+- `cp .env.example .env` and fill

-Run php artisan migrate

-php artisan key:generate

-### To do
+- `php artisan migrate`

--
+- `php artisan key:generate`